MTDOJRP/docs/docs/fire-ems/information.md

 5. **Community Education:**
     - Educate the public on fire safety practices, emergency preparedness, and injury prevention through community outreach programs.

+---

 ### 🗒️ Requirements
 - Must possess a functioning headset & microphone.
 - Must possess a legitimate copy of GTAV.
 - Must be at least 14 years old.
+- Must be able to speak and understand English.